atomisthq/docs/docs/automations/index.md

-Atomist ingests events from your software development systems and makes them available via an automation API:
+The Atomist development automation platform ingests events from your software development systems:

 -   Source code repositories like [GitHub.com][gh]
     and [GitHub Enterprise][ghe]